ToolzYard Blog

 How to Validate JSON and Fix Common Syntax Errors

-JSON validation is one of the most important steps when working with API responses, configuration files, and structured application data.
-Even one missing comma or quote can break the entire payload.
+JSON validation is one of the most important steps when working with API responses, configuration files, frontend state, backend payloads, and structured application data.
+JSON looks simple, but even one missing comma, broken quote, or unmatched bracket can make the entire document invalid.

 What is JSON validation?

-JSON validation checks whether your JSON follows proper JSON syntax rules.
-A validator confirms that brackets, braces, commas, quotes, arrays, and object keys are correctly structured.
+JSON validation means checking whether a piece of JSON follows proper JSON syntax rules.
+A validator confirms that braces, brackets, commas, quotes, arrays, values, and object keys are correctly written and structured.

 Common JSON syntax errors